MozillaSecurity/bugmon/README.md

 ### Valid Commands

-- `confirm` - Request manual bug confirmation
+- `analyze` - Request to determine if a bug is still reproducible
-- `verify` - Request manual verification
-- `bisect` - Request manual bisection
+- `bisect` - Request to perform bisection

 ### Status Flags
 In addition to requesting manual actions, some actions can be excluded by adding the following status flags to the bugmon whiteboard.